AstroCB/LinkExpanderBot/README.md

 ## Configuration

-If you'd like to fork/clone this bot, you'll have to set up a configuration file with the necessary data required for accessing read/write features of the API.
+If you'd like to fork/clone this bot, you'll have to set up a configuration file with the requisite information for accessing read/write features of the API.

 You'll need to create a Reddit account for your bot (or simply use your existing account).
 Once you have the username/password for the account you'd like the bot to post under, create a file in the root directory called `credentials.py`.